Haven-Rau/Pokemon_Catching_Adventure/README.md

 ## Sequel Server Management Studio (SSMS) Backend

-The original pokemon game didn't have to worry about overlapping data coming in from millions of players, since every game was unqiue.
+The original Pokémon game didn't have to worry about overlapping data coming in from millions of players, since every game was unqiue.
 However, in a live database, every trainer needs to be uniquely defined, and every action made by a trainer needs that unique signature.

 ### ERD Diagram: